wire-wqz/ConCM/README.md

 ## Datasets and pretrained models
 We follow [FSCIL](https://github.com/xyutao/fscil) setting and use the same data index_list for training splits across incremental sessions.
-The datasets are made readily available by the authors of CEC in their github repository [here](https://github.com/icoz69/CEC-CVPR2021?tab=readme-ov-file#datasets-and-pretrained-models).
+The datasets are made readily available by the authors of [CEC](https://github.com/icoz69/CEC-CVPR2021?tab=readme-ov-file#datasets-and-pretrained-models) in their github repository.
 Follow their provided instructions to download and unzip.
 Please make sure to overwrite the correct path in the shell script.

 You can download the pretrained models [here](https:xxxxxxxxxxxxxx).
 Place the downloaded models under `./params` and unzip it.